gaanss/teneo_bot/README.md

 ## Main Operations 📝

 - **Register new accounts** – load from `data/registrations.txt`, register on Teneo, and save tokens to database.
+- **Authorization** – load from `data/authorizations.txt`, authenticate accounts and update access tokens.
 - **Re-verify unverified accounts** – retry email verification for failed registrations listed in `results/unverified.txt`.
 - **Start farming** – load from `data/farming.txt` and perform WebSocket farming sessions with internal heartbeat timer.
-- **Check and claim tasks** – load from `data/task.txt` and process tasks for each account.
+- **Tasks** – load from `data/task.txt` and automatically complete available tasks for each account.
 - **Link wallets** – load from `data/wallet_connect.txt` and link ETH wallets to accounts.
-- **Update account data** – load from `data/authorizations.txt`, authenticate accounts, and update their stats.
+- **Claim Silver NFT** – load from `data/claim_silver.txt` and automatically claim Silver NFT and register for whitelist.
 - **Export account statistics** – export all account data and stats to a CSV file in `results/`.

-## Farming Behavior 🎯

-The bot precisely mimics browser extension behavior:

-1. **Connection Setup** - Establishes WebSocket connection with proper headers and authentication
-2. **Initial Requests** - Sends config version and getMyPoints requests upon connection
-3. **Heartbeat Timer** - Internal 15-minute timer sends getMyPoints → heartbeatComplete sequence
-4. **Server Response** - Handles server pulses and updates account statistics
-5. **Ping System** - Regular ping messages to maintain connection health
-6. **Reconnection Logic** - Smart reconnection with exponential backoff on failures
+## Silver NFT & Whitelist 🎁

+The bot automates the Silver NFT claiming process:

+1. **Eligibility Check** - Automatically checks if account is eligible for Silver NFT
+2. **Balance Verification** - Verifies sufficient points balance (minimum required)
+3. **Automated Claiming** - Sends claim request and processes response
+4. **Whitelist Registration** - Automatically registers eligible accounts for whitelist
+5. **Result Tracking** - Saves results to `results/successful_mint.txt`, `results/insufficient_balance.txt`, etc.

+### Silver NFT Results

+Results are saved to different files based on the outcome:
+- `results/successful_mint.txt` - Successfully claimed NFTs
+- `results/insufficient_balance.txt` - Accounts with insufficient points
+- `results/already_have_silver.txt` - Accounts that already have Silver NFT
+- `results/has_tgold.txt` - Accounts that have TGold (not eligible)
+- `results/already_exists.txt` - Duplicate claim attempts

 ### Email Requirements ⚠️